 Dystocia is a general term used to describe a difficult birthing process and is one of the main causes of neonatal deaths in puppies.
 It is accompanied by certain signs to determine any risks and complications.
 Some symptoms of dystocia to watch out for include weak straining, lochia (green and black discharge), toxemia, strong contractions that don’t produce fetuses or more than four hours between born pups.
 These complications could be fatal and require an emergency C-section to assure survival.

 Some dog breeds have narrow hips that can make a puppy’s head too big to fit through the birth canal or the puppy just may have a disproportioned head.
-These are incidents in which a caesarean section is needed as the puppy can get stuck during the birthing process.
-Mastiffs and bulldogs are often having very bulky heads and such breeds are prone to C-sections.
+These are incidents in which a cesarean section is needed as the puppy can get stuck during the birthing process.
+Mastiffs and Bulldogs are often having very bulky heads and such breeds are prone to C-sections.

 In addition to the varying sizes of the dam or her puppies that may indicate a need for surgery, another possible consideration is the position of the pup before delivery.
 A breech birth is when the puppy is in the position with bottom and tail out first and it could result in a difficult delivery, therefore requiring an emergency C-section.

-Some bleeding is natural during the delivery, and even expected in most canine pregnancies.
-However, if you notice an excess amount of blood coming from the dam it could be a sign of a hemorrhage or internal bleeding.
+Some bleeding is natural during the delivery and even expected in most canine pregnancies.
+However, if you notice an excessive amount of blood coming from the dam it could be a sign of a hemorrhage or internal bleeding.
 This is a dangerous predicament that can lead to serious complications such as unconsciousness in the mother and will require emergency intervention.

 Sometimes the cause of a difficult birth has nothing to do with the fetuses but rather it could be a mechanical issue.
 Uterine inertia is when the uterus is not able to contract to allow the babies to be pushed into the birthing process.
 In this case, the uterine muscles are too weak and it stalls the labor thus, requiring a C-section.